openserverware/reference/README.md

 One Ansible role is used for each application.

 Ansible roles are used to load Docker images onto hosts and run images as containers.
-To run images, it uses the Docker compose approach, using YAML, just like how Ansible itself defines structure.
+To run images, it uses the Docker compose approach, using YAML.

 Currently the following applications are included in this reference:

 - A reverse proxy and let's encrypt certificate manager
-- Apache
-- Nextcloud
+- A static website (Apache)
+- A cloud server (Nextcloud)
+- A metrics application (cAdvisor, Prometheus, Grafana)

 # How to run this?